toa-io/comq/readme.md

 Outgoing messages are sent to a single connection chosen at random from the shard pool.
-Shards that lose their underlying connection or experience channel [back pressure](#flow-control) on corresponding channel are removed from the pool.
+Shards that lose their underlying connection or experience channel [back pressure](#flow-control) on corresponding channel are removed from the pool until the issue is resolved.
 Pending messages meeting these conditions are immediately routed among the remaining shards in the pool.
 If no shards are available, messages will wait until any shard's connection is re-established.

 Incoming messages are consumed from all shards.